 We may also look at doing “Bravewriter Jot It Down” for creative writing since I’d really like to encourage Master Oh’s creativity to come out in some form of writing and this may be the best way to get him moving on it.

 There will also be the ongoing tutoring to assist with Master Oh’s probable dyslexia.
 Perhaps some use of Nessy and other apps that can reinforce the learning we will be working through.

 And for variety we will probably dip in and out of Khan Academy as we need a break from our regular programme.

 There may be extracurricular items as well, but they will probably come later in the year and I’ll post about any changes as we go.

 As always, we try to be flexible and adapt to changing needs.
 What seems like a good idea today may turn out to be a horrible idea in a month or two.
 Watch this space for any updates.

-Also, if anyone is interested I’ll write another post with a full listing of the books we will be using this year, along with an approximate cost for all of the year’s core curricula and resources.
-Just let me know in the comments if this is something you’d like to know about.
+I will be writing another post with a full listing of the books we will be using this year, along with an approximate cost for all of the year’s core curricula and resources.

 Here’s to a fantastic range of learning happening in 2019 !